Ordinath/tool_juggler/readme.md

 - Have tool table (with all relevant info) in local SQLite database
 - Enable/disable tools based on frontend application state upon ai completion requests
 - Send enabled tools with AI completion requests to the backend

+#### Frontend Refinement and Theming
+- Improve frontend appearance with padding, layout adjustments, and other visual enhancements
+- Add a theme switcher to allow users to toggle between different themes in the Next.js React application

 #### Attachments and File Handling
 - Enable attaching pictures and files (PDF/DOC/etc) to conversations